 The problem I’m having stems from potential infidelity, on both sides.
 My husband is currently on an 8 to 10 month deployment to the Mediterranean.
 I am not unfamiliar with the culture of the Navy (shipmates wouldn’t dare air out someone else’s dirty laundry), about my husband’s epicurean tendencies… for instance he enjoyed hard partying and going to strip clubs, mentioning it later to me, off-handedly, while he was temporarily assigned to a station near New Orleans.
 I honestly believe him when he says he doesn’t care about other people enough to develop a relationship with them, but that didn’t stop the myriad of one-nighters in the past.
 He has not cheated on me to my knowledge, but he willingly admits cheating on exes.
 The old adage, “Once a cheater always a cheater,” plus the sheer ability to cheat while on the other side of the globe in fabulous Italy?
 It’s got me in a heightened security state, we’ll say.
 But I’m not innocent either, at all, and this is the real meat of my story.
 As much as I love my husband, I am still in love with a man I knew (and slept with) in high school.
 He’s similar yet very different than my husband: vivacious and charismatic, social and intellectual, and very proud.
 We met and I immediately felt like he was something special… no one else in my life has electrified me the way he does, and he knows it.

 For nearly 10 years I’ve suppressed an intense physical and mental attraction to him; that suppression led to some very saucy dreams, I must say.
 We chatted passively over the Internet, but lived in different states.
 However, since I’ve been home, we recently met over a few beers (which was probably a dumb idea).
 The depth of passion that he brought out in me just by being physically close was shocking, especially as compared to the comfortable rut of my relationship with my husband.
-I was extremely honest (and moderately drunk) with him about how I felt, and while he was honest in return about wanting sex, he admirably deflected my more obvious advances.
+I was extremely honest (and moderately drunk) with him about how I felt, and while he was honest in return about wanting to sleep with me, he admirably deflected my more obvious advances.
 He seemed to enjoy flirting, as always, but was talking a hell of a lot more than usual since I’m sure we were both nervous even with the liquid courage.
 It had been 10 years, after all.
 Even still, it took all I had not to jump him then and there, and he could tell.
 The worst part of my side of this story is that I’m only a phone call away from sleeping with this man.
-My husband has been clear about his feelings on extra-marital relationships: with other women it’s fine, but when another penis enters the scene, his alpha male-ism flares up like a wildfire.
+My husband has been clear about his feelings on extra-marital relationships: with other women it’s fine, but when another man enters the scene, his alpha male-ism flares up like a wildfire.
 It literally comes down to primal instincts, and he actually used the words “breeding rights”!
 So here’s the rub: I want to sleep with my high school lover.
 When I want something, all nuance flies out the window and I take that bull by the horns.
 He seems well aware of how bad an idea this is, but we think on the same wavelength and I know he wants me, too.
 I’m desperately in love with him, and to him, I’m the one that got away.

 Is there a way to solve this for all parties?
 I know I’m looking for excuses to make it OK, and that’s not OK, but one more night of racy dreams in an empty bed will have me howling at the moon.
 Should I tell my husband any part of this?
 I’m a diehard “brutal honesty” kind of gal, but it seems risky to even bring up the prospect.
 Should I break off contact entirely with my old lover?
 Suffering silently through 10 more years of insane attraction is a bummer, too.
 The male points of view would be pretty awesome at this point!